PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/vehicle_attribute_recognition.en.md

 - When calling the <code>print()</code> method, the result will be printed to the terminal.
 The printed content is explained as follows:

     - `input_path`: `(str)` The input path of the image to be predicted.
+    - `page_index`: `(Union[int, None])` If the input is a PDF file, it indicates the current page number of the PDF; otherwise, it is `None`.
     - `boxes`: `(List[Dict])` The category IDs of the prediction results.
     - `labels`: `(List[str])` The category names of the prediction results.
     - `cls_scores`: `(List[numpy.ndarray])` The confidence scores of the attribute prediction results.
     - `det_scores`: `(float)` The confidence scores of the vehicle detection boxes.

-- When calling the <code>save_to_json()</code> method, the above content will be saved to the specified <code>save_path</code>.
-If a directory is specified, the saved path will be <code>save_path/{your_img_basename}.json</code>.
+- Calling the `save_to_json()` method will save the above content to the specified `save_path`.
+If a directory is specified, the saved path will be `save_path/{your_img_basename}_res.json`.
 If a file is specified, it will be saved directly to that file.
-Since JSON files do not support saving numpy arrays, the <code>numpy.array</code> type will be converted to a list format.
+Since JSON files do not support saving numpy arrays, the `numpy.array` type will be converted to a list format.
-- When calling the <code>save_to_img()</code> method, the visualization result will be saved to the specified <code>save_path</code>.
-If a directory is specified, the saved path will be <code>save_path/{your_img_basename}_res.{your_img_extension}</code>.
+- Calling the `save_to_img()` method will save the visualization result to the specified `save_path`.
+If a directory is specified, the saved path will be `save_path/{your_img_basename}_res.{your_img_extension}`.
 If a file is specified, it will be saved directly to that file.
-(In production, there are usually many result images, so it is not recommended to specify a specific file path directly; otherwise, multiple images will be overwritten, and only the last image will be retained.)
+(The production line usually contains many result images, so it is not recommended to specify a specific file path directly, otherwise multiple images will be overwritten, and only the last image will be retained.)

 * Additionally, it also supports obtaining visualized images with results and prediction results through attributes, as follows: